safai-labs/resiliate-book/src/guide/windows/README.md

 ## Prerequisites

-Please go through the [Installation](../install/index.md) process and configure a CEFS file-server before continuing.
+Please go through the [Installation](../install/index.md) process and configure a AIFS file-server before continuing.

 It is recommended that you install Samba on the Linux server using: